Linear Viscoelastic Properties of the Vertex Model for Epithelial Tissues: Discussion and conclusions

+We briefly comment on the values of vertex model parameters and timescales that are relevant for experimental systems.
+While obtaining accurate in vivo measurements of elastic coefficients of epithelial tissues is notoriously difficult, it is possible to make order of magnitude estimates.
+For example, recent experiments on human corneal epithelial cells estimated $K/\gamma\approx0.5\ \mu\text{m}^{-2}\text{h}^{-1}$ and $A_0\approx500\ \mu\text{m}^2$ \cite{henkes2020dense}.
+This would correspond to the timescale $\gamma/\left(KA_0\right)\approx15\ \text{s}$, or the relevant frequencies in the $\sim10^0-10^2\ \text{Hz}$ range.
+Characteristic values of stress have been estimated to be $KA_0 \sim 10\,\text{nN}/\mu\text{m}$ for a number of different epithelia ~\cite{vincent2015active,wyatt2020actomyosin}.

-We note that while we studied the dynamical response over a wide range of frequencies, our work focused on the behavior in the linear response regime, where there are effectively no plastic events, i.e., while being allowed, T1 transformations typically did not occur during the process of probing the rheology.
-A full understanding of the VM rheology would also need to allow for cell rearrangements.
-This is, however, a very challenging problem and first steps in addressing it have only recently been made~\cite{popovic2020inferring}.
+It is also important to note that our work focused on the behavior in the linear response regime, where there are effectively no plastic events, i.e., while being allowed, T1 transformations typically did not occur during the process of probing the rheology.
+A full understanding of the vertex model rheology would also need to allow for cell rearrangements.
+This is, however, a very challenging problem and first steps in addressing it have only recently been made~\cite{popovic2020inferring, huang2021shear}.